thepoopooman652/proishs-webtools/README.md

 # Proish Webtools Project Repository
 This is a repo for useful webtools made by ProishTheIdiot

 **USE THIS AT YOUR OWN RISK.
 SECURITY IS NOT GUARANTEED.
-PARTD OF THIS WERE VIBE CODED USING A COMBINATION OF CLAUDE SONNET 4.6, GOOGLE GEMINI, AND CHATGPT.**
+PARTS OF THIS WERE VIBE CODED USING A COMBINATION OF CLAUDE SONNET 4.6, GOOGLE GEMINI, AND CHATGPT.**

 - This may be updated over time, but I might leave it as is, I made these mostly for myself to use when I dont have access to proper tools